abednarz210/Tableau_CitiBike/README.md

 ## Considerations

-* Population density and ridership beginning at Hoboken Terminal at Hudson St. and Hudson Place continue to out perform by mileage.
+* Population density and ridership beginning at Hoboken Terminal at Hudson St. and Hudson Place continue to outperform by mileage.

 * Peak hours for both member and casual riders continue to be between the hours of 5 to 7 pm.
-Increase resources to increase rider membership versus casual trips at lower perfroming station.
+Increase resources to increase rider membership versus casual trips at lower-performing stations.

 ### Ridership
 ![image](resourcesTableau/Ridership%20by%20Station.png)